Glinary/Geomotion/README.md

 # Requirements
 1. A smartphone compatible with [SensorLogger](https://github.com/tszheichoi/awesome-sensor-logger), as the app leverages data from the device’s accelerometer, gyroscope, and GPS sensors
-1. Active internet connection for Google Maps API (optional; coordinates will still display even if the map is unavailable due to API token expiration)
+1. Active internet connection for HTTP connection and Google Maps API (optional; coordinates will still display even if the map is unavailable due to API token expiration)

 # Features
 1. Detects and classifies road anomalies